Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Spin orientation series and transformation accuracy

 For each satellite, the orbital precession is dominated by the term with $j=1$ whose frequency corresponds to the node longitude proper frequency of that satellite.
 This may seem obvious, but note that this is not the case for all of the large satellites of Uranus, which strongly perturb each other \citep{Bal25}.
 The ratio $i_2/i_1$ is of $28\%$, $5\%$, $21\%$, and $12\%$, for Io, Europa, Ganymede, and Callisto by respectively.
-The dominant terms of spin precession are not necessarily the same as the dominant terms of orbital precession.
+The dominant terms of the spin precession are here the same as the dominant terms of orbital precession, which will not necessarily be the case for satellites with an ocean, see Section \ref{sec_liquid}.
 The amplitude $\varepsilon_j$ can reach a value such that $\theta_j$ is large or very small, depending on the ratio of $\omega_f/\dot\Omega_j$ with $\omega_f=\kappa/C$ the natural frequency of the free retrograde precession.
-The free mode periods are given in Table~\ref{tab_MOI}.
+The free precession mode periods are given in Table~\ref{tab_MOI}.
 In the limit case $\omega_f/\dot\Omega_j\rightarrow 0$ (relatively short forcing period), $\varepsilon_j$ tends towards $-i_j$ and $\theta_j$ tends towards $0$ (meaning that the spin axis tends to align with the Laplace pole, e.g.~term $j=3$ for Callisto).
 For $\omega_f/\dot\Omega_j\rightarrow \pm \infty$ (relatively long forcing period), $\varepsilon_j$ tends towards $0$ and $\theta_j$ tends towards $i_j$ (meaning that the spin axis tends to follow the precessing orbit normal, e.g.~term $j=5$ for Io).
 When the ratio $\omega_f/\dot\Omega_j$ is close to $-1$, $\varepsilon_j$ and $\theta_j$ can be resonantly amplified (e.g.~term $j=3$ for Ganymede).
 The ratio $\theta_2/\theta_1$ is of $26\%$, $5\%$, $18\%$, $16\%$ for Io, Europa, Ganymede and Callisto, respectively.
 Note that $\theta_3/\theta_1=22\%$ for Ganymede, while $i_3/i_1$ is only of $9\%$.
 The largest orbital obliquity amplitudes is $\varepsilon_1$ for Io, Europa and Callisto, but $\varepsilon_3$ for Ganymede.
-The second largest orbital obliquity amplitude is $\varepsilon_4$, $\varepsilon_5$, $\varepsilon_1$, and $\varepsilon_2$ for Io, Europa, Ganymede, and Callisto, respectively.
+The second largest orbital obliquity amplitudes are $\varepsilon_4$, $\varepsilon_5$, $\varepsilon_1$, and $\varepsilon_2$ for Io, Europa, Ganymede, and Callisto, respectively.